 While core educational programs remain on campus, Millersville University has expanded its over 150 year tradition of providing quality education to include online programming.
 Millersville's Office of Online Programs provides an ever-growing catalog of online and blended courses as well as fully-online certificates and degrees that meet the needs of students where they are.
-Greenhouse gas reductions are a co-benefit of providing online programming-as online programs grow commuting emissions are likely to decrease due to a reduction in the number of days per week that students commute to campus.
+Greenhouse gas reductions are a co-benefit of providing online programming-as online programs faculty services such as office hours continue to grow, commuting emissions are likely to decrease due to a reduction in the number of days per week that students and faculty commute to campus.